awh44/Shell/README.md

 #Change Directory
 This is handled by the cd\_command function in src/osh.c

+#Set Prompt
+This is handled by the set\_command and set\_prompt functions in src/osh.c.
+The format of such a command is:

+	set prompt "[new prompt]"

+where the quotes must be included and [new prompt] is, as should be obvious, the new prompt.
+Note that empty prompts are allowed.

 Please refer to the function names and the JavaDoc-style function and struct comments to further refine where to look, given these bases.